Take on Distributed Caching

 Write-Through

-In this strategy, every piece of information written to the database goes through the cache.
-When the data is written to the DB, the cache is updated with it.
+In this strategy, all data written to the database goes through the cache.
+When data is written to the database, the cache is updated simultaneously.

-This maintains high consistency between the cache and the database though it adds a little latency during the write operations as data is to be updated in the cache.
-This works well for write-heavy workloads like online massive multiplayer games.
+This ensures a high level of consistency between the cache and the database but adds some latency during write operations.
+This strategy is well-suited for write-heavy workloads, such as online multiplayer games.

 Write-Back

-In the Write-back caching strategy, the data is directly written to the cache instead of the database.
-And the cache, after some delay as per the business logic, writes data to the database.
+Write-Back caching optimizes costs by writing data directly to the cache instead of the database.
+After a delay (based on business logic), the cache writes the data to the database.

-It’s pretty straightforward; depending on your catching strategy while writing to or reading from the database, you can create a unique key and a cache in Redis.
+Implementing caching depends on your chosen strategy.
+For example, when working with a database, you can create a unique key and cache data in Redis.

 public async Task<int> CountByFilterAsync(ContentFilter filter)